Building a Certificate Authority in Windows Server 2019

 Who Is This Guide For?

-The purpose of this guide is to create a Certificate Authority using Active Directory Certificate Services (AD CS) with Microsoft Windows Server.
+The purpose of this guide is to create a Certificate Authority using Active Directory Certificate Services (AD CS) with Windows Server 2019.
 This guide offers a rapid step-by-step guide that demonstrates how to successfully create a Certificate Authority using those technologies.

 This guide is meant for developers, network administrators and systems administrators who have a basic understanding of Windows Server and Public Key Infrastructures and need to deploy a Certificate Authority rapidly within their environment for various purposes.
 By using the steps provided in this guide, there will be a Certificate Authority framework created that can be customized for whatever requirements are needed in any environment.